-Would you like to know exactly which withdrawal rate is safe and will sustain your lifestyle for a very long time?
+Would you like to know precisely which withdrawal rate is safe and will sustain your lifestyle for a very long time?

-You will find the answer in this post with updated results from the Trinity Study!
+You will find the answer in this article with updated results from the Trinity Study!

-I have recently talked in details about The Trinity Study.
 This study researched different withdrawal rates for retirement.
-Although the original research was not about early retirement, it is referred a lot in the Financial Independence and Retire Early (FIRE) movement!
+Although the original research was not about early retirement, it is often referred to in the Financial Independence and Retire Early (FIRE) movement!

 The Trinity Study

 The authors also took inflation into account in the results.
 Indeed, it is interesting to compare the results with and without inflation.
-Finally, they also provided with the terminal values of the portfolio.
+Finally, they also provided the terminal values of the portfolio.

 The 4% Rule (of Thumb)